tiff413/EV-Technology-2019/Battery Usage Exploration/README.md

 * Functions and processed dataframes from [DFsMaster.py](DFsMaster.py)
 * Plot 3 in [battAllTrips.py](battAllTrips.py)

+Each red cross is the start/end of a trip.
+The vertical lines indicate that the car has been charged.

 For these graphs, the start and end times of trips have been removed as I found that the start time often automatically chosen way before a trip is actually underway.
 Similarly for end times, they are often recorded much after a trip has finished.

 Observe the point at which drivers decide to charge their cars.
 Car 6 often uses the battery until it us below 40% and eventually so does car 8.
 Many drivers feel the need to charge once battery drops below 60%.
 If drivers learn to use their battery to the fullest before charging, they can get in more miles with less charging stops.
 This demonstrates the importance of driver education.